This page has general information to assist residents of The Aurora Tower. For more specific information please refer to the following pages:

 Can my pet live here?

-Most small pets (up to 10kgms) are allowed (please consult the By-Laws for details) and please remember that you must carry your pet through any common areas (e.g. lifts, entry to and from the building, hallways and the foyer).
-See Pet Policy for more details.
+Most small pets are allowed (please consult the By-Laws for details) and please remember that your pet must be registered with the Body Corporate.
+See Pet Policy for more details and application form.

 What is the subject of the most complaints?